-Enhancing the Effectiveness of International Criminal Justice: Investigations and Co-operation with Police and Peacekeepers
+Enhancing the Effectiveness of International Criminal Justice

 The International Criminal Court (ICC) celebrated the 20th Anniversary of its founding treaty, the Rome Statute on 17 July 2018.
 This essay looks at improving the ICC’s effectiveness by improving its investigative and prosecutorial process, enhancing witness protection and building investigative skills and co-operation with police and peacekeeping forces.

 Domain experts have called into question the effectiveness of the International Criminal Court (ICC) and the international criminal justice system in general.
 This essay briefly reviews these issues with an emphasis on investigations, prosecutions, and witness protection in support of effective trials.
 The International Criminal Justice system is essentially a network comprised of institutions at four levels: Domestic, International, Hybrid, and Regional.
 The principle of complementarity—where the ICC and national courts share responsibility for prosecuting war crime and crimes against humanity—makes effective interaction among the various potential layers of action imperative.
 International courts are generally called to action when domestic organs refuse to or fail to act.
 Without vertical co-operation, the data (i.e., physical evidence, documents, witness testimony) necessary to a fair and effective investigation and prosecution are elusive and difficult to obtain.

 Investigations and Prosecution